veeto

 Summary

 Assembly Member Gabriel's legislation tasks California's Office of Emergency Services with coordinating comprehensive safety and security measures for upcoming major sporting events, including the 2026 FIFA World Cup, 2027 Super Bowl, and 2028 Olympic and Paralympic Games.
-The Office must collaborate with host cities and committees to plan and implement security protocols for both the events and associated official watch parties.
+The office must partner with host counties and committees to develop plans addressing human trafficking, discrimination, and other potential security concerns at both the events and official watch parties.

-To formalize these arrangements, the Office must establish memoranda of understanding with host cities according to a specified timeline: six months before the World Cup, and one year prior to both the Super Bowl and Olympic/Paralympic Games.
-These agreements will detail the implementation of all required safety and security measures.
-The bill includes provisions for state reimbursement of costs incurred by local agencies in fulfilling these new mandates, pending review by the Commission on State Mandates.
+To implement these measures, the Office of Emergency Services must establish formal agreements with host counties through memoranda of understanding - six months before the World Cup and one year prior to the Super Bowl and Olympic events.
+The bill includes provisions for state reimbursement to local agencies for any mandated costs associated with these new security requirements.

 10% progression